Showing posts with label Thi. Janaki Raman. Show all posts

 “Please come in washing your legs.
 Let’s have dinner together”

-Duraiyappa gave Chinna Swamy a bed sheet and a pillow and went in locking the door.
+Duraiyappa gave Chinna Swamy a bed sheet and a pillow and went in, locking the door.
 Chinna Swamy lay on the veranda, with his thoughts growing perceptive.
 “What big of a man Duraiyappa is!
 He is really a great soul!
 How respectful he is!
 How lenient in negotiating hard things!
 When Chinna Swamy got off the bus that evening at Vilancheri corner, he heard someone praising Duraiyappa’s ‘offering food’ to everyone.
 One could get food at Duraiyappa’s house, no matter who he is and when it is.
-He is popularly known as “Annadada”- the man who offers limitless food to everyone- throughout the district.
-In every train journey, one would be able to meet at least one passenger who would praise about it.
+He is popularly known as “Annadada”- the man who offers limitless food to everyone—throughout the district.
+In every train journey, one would be able to meet at least one passenger who would praise it.
 What a deference!
 A beauty of politeness that comes handy to the great souls’

 The cool wind that was blowing a while ago also stopped.
 Chinna Swamy fell asleep.

-Morning he had a breakfast with four crispy dosa, some curd along with last dosa, and a coffee that prompted one to wonder about its taste, a salubriousness fighting the sunlight in the hall after meals, the floor that knew no sun light- A sort of coolness filled in Chinna Swamy’s heart.
+Morning he had a breakfast with four crispy dosa, some curd along with the last dosa, and a coffee that prompted one to wonder about its taste, a salubriousness fighting the sunlight in the hall after meals, the floor that knew no sun light- A sort of coolness filled in Chinna Swamy’s heart.

-Duraiyappa came with a deed document, sat in front, put on his spectacles and closely scrutinised the document.
+Duraiyappa came with a deed document, sat in front, put on his spectacles, and closely scrutinised the document.
 After a diligent calculation, he looked up to Chinna Swamy and said, “So, can we now make the entry as settled?”

 “Mmm” Chinna Swamy said.